kimjuyoung1127/vibe/vibe-code/prd.md

 Main Coding Tool: Primary IDE or tool used for project development (e.g., VS Code, IntelliJ IDEA, Vim).

+F-05: Enhanced Gear Categorization

+Improved User Experience: The Tool & Tech Review creation process now includes enhanced categorization with suggestion-based inputs.

+Suggested Categories: Users can select from a curated list of gear categories (hardware, software, services) with search functionality.

+Suggested Tags: Users can select from a variety of tags organized by type (price range, usage, performance level, developer focus) to accurately describe their gear reviews.

-F-05: 'Weekly Vibe' Ranking
+F-06: 'Weekly Vibe' Ranking

 The main page automatically displays Project Showcase posts with the most 'likes' from the past 7 days.
 Ranking items will be highlighted with bright accent colors and soft, pop-art style shadow effects.

-F-06: Vibe News (Latest AI & Tech Trends) Section
+F-07: Vibe News (Latest AI & Tech Trends) Section

 A dedicated section for the latest AI trends and technology information.

-Content for this section will be published via the Admin-only AI Content Pipeline (F-07).
+Content for this section will be published via the Admin-only AI Content Pipeline (F-08).

 Posts will be reviewed and published by the administrator, aiming for SEO optimization.

 Each article includes a "Source" link that users can copy, and related articles section.

-F-07: AI Content Automation Pipeline (For Admin - To be implemented directly by the operator)
+F-08: AI Content Automation Pipeline (For Admin - To be implemented directly by the operator)

 When the operator inputs a topic keyword in the admin page, it calls an LLM API to generate a draft Vibe News article.